-Having to be trailered to our Gilbert location (due to it not being street legal) - it had a rather unassuming presence about it.
-From 10 feet back, if you didn't take note of the racing slicks and battery switch on the rear bumper, you wouldn't know this was a 1 of 50 Dodge Challenger Drag Pak.
+Having to be trailered to our Gilbert location (due to it not being street legal), it had a rather unassuming presence about it.
+From 10 feet back, if you didn't take note of the racing slicks and battery switch on the rear bumper, you wouldn't know this was one of 50 Dodge Challenger Drag Paks.

 If you did happen to walk up a bit closer to take a look at the inside, the fully caged interior may pique your interest.
-However, once you looked and saw what was under the hood...your intrigue would likely be confirmed.
+However, once you saw what was under the hood, your intrigue would likely be confirmed.

 You see, the paint on this Challenger was not totally factory.
-It had been re-sprayed and received a full wet sand (evident by all the sanding marks LEFT in the paint!) to remove orange peel and achieve a higher level of clarity.
+It had been re-sprayed and received a full wet sand (evident by all the sanding marks left in the paint!) to remove orange peel and achieve a higher level of clarity.
 However, that whole clarity and gloss thing doesn't quite come together without the proper finishing work.
-While in the shade the reflections were decent and not as "wavy" as you typically see on today’s factory paint jobs.
-However, under direct lighting the paint's finish was fairly frightening.
+In the shade, the reflections were decent and not as "wavy" as you typically see on today’s factory paint jobs.
+However, under direct lighting, the paint's finish was fairly frightening.

-Once washed - we needed to remove any bonded contaminates on the paint (such as overspray, body shop dust, brake dust, fall out and so on).
+Once washed, we needed to remove any bonded contaminants on the paint (such as overspray, body shop dust, brake dust, fallout, and so on).

-Once the bonded topical contaminates had been removed - it was then time to put together a paint correction process that would work well with this particular car.
-Every paint job is different and requires a different approach depending on multiple factors (hardness/softness of the paint, paint age, paint thickness etc) so we treat each car on a case by case basis.
+Once the bonded topical contaminants had been removed, it was then time to put together a paint correction process that would work well with this particular car.
+Every paint job is different and requires a unique approach depending on multiple factors (hardness or softness of the paint, paint age, paint thickness, etc.), so we treat each car on a case-by-case basis.
 There is no "one size fits all" when it comes to paint correction.

-As you can see above - our test section came out quite well.
-The right side being "before" and the left side being "after".
-While performing a test spot and getting it to turn out well is not usually super difficult - repeating that exact process over the entire vehicle is - and takes many hours to perform correctly.
+As you can see above, our test section came out quite well, with the right side being "before" and the left side being "after."
+While performing a test spot and getting it to turn out well is not usually super difficult, repeating that exact process over the entire vehicle is and takes many hours to perform correctly.

-Below you can see the middle is completely undone, the right side has been "cut" Meguiars M205 and a Meguiars Foam Cutting Disc and the left side has been "Final Polished" with a Meguiars Finishing Disc and Carpro's Essence.
-We used the Rupes MKII 21 for our larger areas and let me tell you, these little Italian machines are true work horses!
-Now that we knew the combo for our first line of attack, it was off to the races.
-A very slow, tedious, time consuming race!
+Below, you can see the middle is completely undone.
+The right side has been "cut" with a Meguiars M205 and a Meguiars Foam Cutting Disc, and the left side has been "Final Polished" with a Meguiars Finishing Disc and Carpro's Essence.
+We used the Rupes MKII 21 for our larger areas, and let me tell you, these little Italian machines are true workhorses!

 Another interesting note on these cars...the owner informed us the side windows are plexi-glass.
-Thus much easier to scratch than standard glass.
-We took a little extra precaution by applying plastic over them and of course taped off ALL 1,832 miles of plastic trim as well to insure that while polishing the paint we did not stain the trim.
+Thus, they’re much easier to scratch than standard glass.
+We took a little extra precaution by applying plastic over them and, of course, taped off all 1,832 miles of plastic trim as well to ensure that while polishing the paint we did not stain the trim.

-Here's a quick little detailers tip - for full correction work like this, especially with many hours and many hands on the car, its often easy to miss something small.
+Here's a quick little detailers tip - for full correction work like this, especially with many hours and many hands on the car, it’s often easy to miss something small.
 It happens.
-However, that’s why after our final polishing step we will meticulously circle the car to see if we did in fact miss something.
-If we find anything, we'll then use a grease marker to mark off the area to let whoever is doing the spot polishing/correcting know "Hey, this needs attention".
+However, that’s why, after our final polishing step, we will meticulously circle the car to see if we did in fact miss something.
+If we find anything, we'll then use a grease marker to mark off the area to let whoever is doing the spot polishing and correcting know, "hey, this needs attention."

 It was very small, but we saw it, so we wanted it gone!

-For especially deep sanding marks like what we had circled, Meguiars M100 was what we reached for to be able to give us the extra cut we needed in order to remove deeper scratches such as those.
+For especially deep sanding marks, like what we had circled, Meguiars M100 was what we reached for to be able to give us the extra cut we needed to remove deeper scratches.

 Our little Rupes iBrid Nano also comes in extremely handy for jobs like this.
-Put into rotary mode, it was a great tool to trace around the badges to get as close as possible without damaging the badge itself:
+When put into rotary mode, it was a great tool to trace around the badges to get as close as possible without damaging the badge itself:

-Finally, after multiple days and multiple hours - the correction was complete and it was time to get to the good stuff.
-A super rare car deserves a super rare coating—and the new CQuartz Finest Reserve was up to bat.
-With a 3 year warranty, extreme protection and a wet look that literally lasts for years, this is the product to top off a full paint correction job.
+Finally, after multiple days and multiple hours, the correction was complete, and it was time to get to the good stuff.
+A super-rare car deserves a super rare coating—and the new CQuartz Finest Reserve was up to bat.
+With a three-year warranty, extreme protection, and a wet look that literally lasts for years, this is the product to top off a full paint correction job.

-You can see our yellow infrared lamps in the reflection of the fender here.
-I.R lamp curing is a must when installing a high-grade nano ceramic paint coating.
-It allows the coating to actually swell up and cure a bit thicker, harder and glossier.
+You can see our yellow infrared (IR) lamps in the reflection of the fender here.
+IR lamp curing is a must when installing a high-grade nano ceramic paint coating.
+It allows the coating to actually swell up and cure a bit thicker, harder, and glossier.
 It also catalyzes the bonding of the product to the paint, which is most definitely what we want.

 The finished product was truly something to behold:

-It was a long and hard fought battle - but in the end we were able to win.
-Considering this was the 3rd vehicle the same owner has brought to us - I think its safe to say he's been satisfied with our work (the others were also both black, both swirled and both awesome muscle cars—GT350 and an all original 1981 Z28 Camaro w/5,000 original miles).
+It was a long and hard-fought battle, but in the end, we were able to win.
+Considering this was the third vehicle the same owner has brought to us, I think it’s safe to say he's been satisfied with our work (the others were also both black, both swirled, and both awesome muscle cars—GT350 and an all-original 1981 Z28 Camaro with 5,000 original miles).